 NEWLIN: Nice ran on its own.
 You're talking about the government.
 No, Nice was always its own fiefdom.
 Nice was Italian until 100 years ago.
 Nice was operated by the Médecin family for a long time.
 You have lots of roles in...
-Médecin was not only a deputy and a mayor, but he was head of the conseille generale, which ran the...
-The region is run by two people, the head of the conseille generale and the préfet.
+Médecin was not only a deputy and a mayor, but he was head of the conseil generale, which ran the...
+The region is run by two people, the head of the conseil generale and the préfet who is appointed by Paris..
 The préfet takes care of the central government's part.
-The conseille generale is the elected part.
+The conseil generale is the elected part.
 Médecin ran that and ran the city.
 He didn't need Paris much at all.
 It was a little bit of a fiefdom.
 But they did get him.
 Then they extradited him.
 He did serve some time.
 Then he died.